dolthub/docs/packages/dolt/content/reference/sql/version-control/dolt-sql-procedures.md

 # Statistics Updates

 Control functions are used to start and stop background thread activity related to statistics updates.
-See [stats documentation](../sql-support/miscellaneous#stats-controller-functions) for more information.
+See [stats documentation](../sql-support/miscellaneous.md#stats-controller-functions) for more information.

 ## `dolt_stats_restart()`

-Stops and restarts a refresh thread for the current database with the current session's interval and threshold variables.
+If no thread is active for the current database, start a new update thread with the current session's interval and threshold parameters (`dolt_stats_auto_refresh_interval` and `dolt_stats_auto_refresh_threshold`).
+If a thread is already active for this database, the thread is stopped and started with the new parameters.

 ## `dolt_stats_stop()`

-Cancels active auto-refresh threads for the current database.
+Stop the update thread for the current database (otherwise no-op).

 ## `dolt_stats_status()`